Mission Health: Purchase by HCA

-The $1.5 billion sale of Mission Health to the for-profit HCA Healthcare, announced in March 2018, was completed February 1, 2019.
+The $1.5 billion sale of Mission Health to the for-profit HCA Healthcare, announced in March 2018, was completed on February 1, 2019.

-Since the purchase was finalized, there has been a stark rise in the number of complaints from patients and staff alike regarding the hospital - including, but not limited to, long wait times in the emergency department, chronic under staffing, broken equipment, unsanitary conditions, patients lying in feces for extended periods of time, medication administration being delayed for hours at a time, nurses taking on twice their normal workload, and doctors leaving due to pay disputes.
+Since the purchase was finalized, there has been a stark rise in the number of complaints from patients and staff alike regarding the hospital - including, but not limited to, long wait times in the emergency department, chronic understaffing, broken equipment, unsanitary conditions, patients lying in feces for extended periods of time, medication administration being delayed for hours at a time, nurses taking on twice their normal workload, and doctors leaving due to pay disputes.

 Current operations

 Mission Hospital is a general medical and surgical facility and teaching hospital that serves the people of Asheville, Buncombe County, and much of Western North Carolina from three locations: Mission Hospital, Mission Hospital-St. Joseph's campus and Mission Children's Hospital with more than 50 specialties.

-Mission Hospital serves 18 counties of western North Carolina with six hospitals, one post-acute care rehab hospital, more than 100 physician practices and five walk-in urgent care locations.
+Mission Hospital serves 18 counties of western North Carolina with six hospitals, one post-acute care rehab hospital, more than 100 physician practices, and five walk-in urgent care locations.

+Accolades

+In 2020, Mission Hospital achieved Magnet recognition from the American Nurses Credentialing Center.
+That made it the only Magnet-recognized medical center in western North Carolina.
+The hospital was re-certified in 2025.
+As of 2025, Mission is the only hospital in North Carolina to be included on Healthgrades' list of America's Best Hospitals.
+The medical center has made the list every year since 2016.
+In 2025, Mission Hospital ranked among the top ten hospitals in the state according to U.S. News & World Report Best Hospitals Rankings.
+It was the only hospital in western North Carolina to place on the list.